mendix/docs/content/releasenotes/developer-portal/index.md

 #### Improvements

-* Alerts will be sent when a Mendix Cloud v3 app or database runs out of system memory.
+* Alerts are now sent when a Mendix Cloud v3 app or database runs out of system memory.

 ### August 8th, 2018